jr-dev1001/Hacking-Odyssey.github.io/_posts/2025-1-06-OverTheWireBandit.md

 ## Introduction

-Ready to dive into the OverTheWire Bandit CTF series? 🕵️‍♂️ This walkthrough is your ultimate guide, not just for solving the challenges, but for understanding the techniques and tools behind them.
+Ready to dive into the OverTheWire Bandit CTF series? 🕵️‍♂️ This walkthrough is a guide.
 Whether you’re a beginner or looking to brush up your basics, the Bandit series is perfect for honing your Linux command-line skills while navigating realistic scenarios.

 > **Before You Start**: Make sure to check out the [rules](https://overthewire.org/rules/) to ensure a fair and fun experience.